 And you also are among those Gentiles who are called to belong to Jesus Christ.
 Rom.
 1:6

-Dear Lord Jesus, so much of life is about the desire and delights of belonging.
-From the day we offered our first cry as newborns, our deep longing for attention, attachment, and affection have been patently obvious.
-We crave to be known; we yearn to have a place; it matters that we matter.
+Gracious Jesus, so much of life is about the desire, disappointments, and delights associated with belonging.
+From the day we first cried out as newborns, our deep longing for attention, attachment, and affection have been patently obvious.

-The healthiest relationships we enjoy are good gifts to be treasured, but they are only a scent and symbol of what it means to know you.
-And through vital relationship with you, Jesus, our most painful and disconnected relationships lose their power to define us.
-We can grieve our losses and bring our heart wounds to you; for no one understands like you, no one is as compassionate and kind…
+The healthiest relationships we enjoy are good gifts to be treasured, but they are only a scent and symbol of what it means to be yours.
+And our most painful, disconnected relationships hurt, but they don’t have to define us.

 Indeed, we are “called” to belong—not merely invited, but subpoenaed into an eternal bond of favor and intimacy.
 We are called to “belong”—not owned like a new car but connected like a new bride, with you as our ultimate Spouse.

 Lord Jesus, you purchased us with the price of your life; and only your love is better than life, enough for us, and will never let go of us.
 Help us to come more fully alive to our belonging-ness and beloved-ness in you, Jesus.
 So very Amen we pray, in your merciful and magnificent name.